 The marketing department promotions play a major role in NWPB's efforts to help the industry move more watermelon.
 The majority of promotions are done with retailers – the NWPB has a director of marketing who, along with 6 independent field merchandisers, represent watermelon to all the major retail chains in the United States and Canada.

 National and regional promotions are run through the NWPB.
 This system of director and field representatives allows NWPB access to all major and secondary retailers, utilizing the services of highly experienced professionals who have long-standing relationships with retailers.
 They provide assistance in customizing promotions for the individual retailers that fit their needs, are very strategic, yet, unlike other large budget commodity groups, cost very little to the growers, shippers and handlers NWPB represents.
 These customized promotions result in greater watermelon sales than generic promotions because they work within the framework of retailers' existing operations.
-In addition, recognizing the percentage of meals eaten outside of the home, the marketing department has also become move involved with food service promotions with regional and national chain restaurants and school food service providers.

 The communications department generates publicity to raise watermelon's profile with consumers through television, radio, newspapers, magazines and the internet at a fraction of the cost of advertising.
 The department and the NWPB watermelon.org web site act as clearinghouses for the media by providing the place to go for a wealth of information and usage ideas about watermelon.
 The department has showcased watermelon as a healthy, refreshing, versatile fruit available all year long with the use of professional celebrity chefs, nutrition research and professionals in part by participating in special events, including nutrition and education conferences.
 On-going efforts are made to communication that watermelon is not only for picnics anymore, but also belongs on consumers' tables all year long and at every meal occasion with a wide variety of desserts, drinks and recipes.

-The third area the NWPB focuses on is research.
+Another area the NWPB focuses on is research.
 While NWA works on production research, it does not duplicate the NWPB research allowing the NWPB to concentrate on research aimed at the consumer in order to drive more movement of watermelon.
 NWPB works closely with the USDA station in Lane, Oklahoma, and Dr. Penny Perkins-Veazy, as well as the USDA facility in Beltsville, Maryland, on nutrition research in order to make consumer-focused health statements about watermelon.
 These statements are then utilized to encourage consumers to buy more watermelon for health reasons as well as taste.

 NWPB also conducts consumer and watermelon sales research and uses it to understand today's shopper and retailer to customize marketing programs that will be effective at helping move more watermelon.
 A key industry service, NWPB also provides this data back to the producers, handlers and importers to directly assist them with their sales efforts.
 NWPB also aggressively seeks grants and other cost-effective research opportunities in order to maximize the organization's research budget.